A554551N/RPGNotebook/Vaesen/20230603 Mystery Planning.md

 - [ ] Cautious -1
 - [ ] Wounded -2 (bargains for its life)
 - [ ] Broken - Hurls itself headlong into its enemies and then flees, returns after 1d6 hours.

+# Hook
+*A letter received by Sven several weeks after the events at the Black Cat Inn*

+Greetings brother,
+It's been so long since our days on the battlefield together, and to be honest I thought you dead.
+Imagine my surprise when I heard from another fellow that they'd seen you alive and well in Upsala.

+Though catching up would be reason enough to seek you out, I must admit I have an ulterior motive in my letter.
+It's somewhat delicate and I'd prefer to discuss it in person at my home in Arjeplog (we're about three days north of Upsala by train and carriage) if you're willing.
+The situation is queer and I'm not sure I could put it into writing even if I were sure this letter wouldn't be intercepted.

+If you're willing, I will expect you in Arjeplog in no more than two weeks.
+I can't wait to see you again.

+Your Friend,
+Johann